ditup-old/ditup/DEVELOPMENT.md

     - [ ] comment/discuss
     - [ ] add tag
     - [ ] vote tags
+- [ ] follow people
 - [ ] merge projects of user with project general: if logged in, both will be shown.
 - [ ] after login redirect always to the page which was currently on
 - [ ] better /tags page
 - [ ] comment the code
 - [ ] write styles
 - [ ] clean the code
+- [ ] unviewed notifications are not bold
+- [ ] inviting people to projects? is it there?

 ### Future goals and ideas